ls0/TestRep1/HelloWorld.md

 library(car)
 ```
 ##Test set
-Read Samsung phone test data sets from the R directory and relable.
+Read Samsung phone test data sets from the R directory.
-The UCI HAR Data set was down loaded and saved to the R working directory.
 Four data sets were used.
 For the purpose of this project the inertial data was not used.
 Three of the data sets are unique to the 9 test subjects.
 The feature data set has the motion vector column names and is common to both test and training sets.
 ```{r}
 xTest <- read.table("./UCI HAR Dataset/test/X_test.txt")
 subjectTest <- read.table("./UCI HAR Dataset/test/subject_test.txt")